Koh Chang was the first Thai island I ever visited.

 I was giddy with joy as I worked hard on chasing down the life I had always dreamed of.

-The world of professional travel blogging was becoming a big part of that life — my jaw repeatedly dropping as I built up my income from a couple of hundred dollars a month to a couple of thousand, then began to realise that maybe I wouldn’t have to go home after all.
+The world of professional travel blogging was becoming a big part of that life — my jaw repeatedly dropping as I built up my income from a couple of hundred dollars a month to a couple of thousand, and then I began to realise that maybe I wouldn’t have to go home after all.
 I made friends with other bloggers, spent hours in front of my laptop, and lived the digital nomad dream in beautiful Chiang Mai, Thailand.

 A couple of these travel blogging friends were living in Bangkok while Dave and I were getting to know both Northern Thailand and each other.
 At the start of 2012, they invited us to explore the islands with them.
 I’d never even met them before this point, but I was starting to learn that online friendships were just as legitimate as real-life ones.
 That maybe it wasn’t so strange to meet a stranger and immediately decide to travel with them.